-Right now, though, we're going to focus on the best compact phones on the market today including handsets from Google, Samsung, Apple and others.
+The best compact phones on the market today include handsets from Google, Samsung, Apple and others.
 Read on to discover which small phone will be the best phone for you.

-Going with the iPhone 12 mini also gets you 5G and the fastest mobile Apple processor on the market (the A14 Bionic), plus a dual-lens 12MP+12MP rear camera rather than the single camera on the iPhone SE.
+Going with the iPhone 13 mini also gets you 5G and the fastest mobile Apple processor on the market (the A15 Bionic), plus a dual-lens 12MP+12MP rear camera rather than the single camera on the iPhone SE.
 Both these phones are running the latest version of iOS though, so there's virtually no difference when it comes to the software and apps.

-There's faster wireless charging on the iPhone 12 mini compared with the iPhone SE as well, while the screen is a higher resolution and OLED rather than LCD.
-The iPhone 12 mini costs more, but you get more back for your investment – and it's actually even smaller.
+There's faster wireless charging on the iPhone 13 mini compared with the iPhone SE (although it is by far not the fastest on the market) as well, while the screen is a higher resolution and OLED rather than LCD.
+The iPhone 13 mini costs more, but you get more back for your investment – and it's actually even smaller.

-It's an expensive phone as well, but you do get a lot for your money: a high-end Snapdragon 865 processor from Qualcomm, up to 8GB of RAM and 256GB of internal storage, and plenty of useful extras such as 5G connectivity and IP68 waterproofing.
-There's no wireless charging though, so you'll need to stick with cables.
+It's an expensive phone as well, but you do get a lot for your money: a high-end Snapdragon 888 processor from Qualcomm, 8GB of RAM and 128GB of internal storage, and plenty of useful extras such as 5G connectivity and IP68 waterproofing.
+There's even wireless charging.

 This being a Sony smartphone, the display and the triple-lens rear camera are top notch – areas that Sony has plenty of expertise in as a company – and it's a handset that's well worth considering if you want a small phone that's also a premium phone.

-Samsung makes more phones than you might have realised – it's not just about flagship handsets like the Galaxy S20 Ultra – and with a 6.1-inch display the Galaxy A41 is actually one of the smallest in the current Samsung range, as well as being one of the cheapest.
+Samsung makes more phones than you might have realised – it's not just about flagship handsets like the Samsung Galaxy S21 Ultra – and with a 6.1-inch display the Galaxy A41 is actually one of the smallest in the current Samsung range, as well as being one of the cheapest.